 Lassonde Engineering Society

 The Lassonde Engineering Society is the primary community for engineering students at York University.
 The Society officially represents the interests of all engineering students to the faculty, university and beyond.
-The Society, also known as EngSoc, provides academic services and advocates for students to local, regional and provinicial bodies through its membership in the Engineering Students’ Societies Council of Ontario (ESSC) and the Canadian Federation of Students (CFES).
+The Society, also known as EngSoc, provides academic services and advocates for students to local, regional and provincial bodies through its membership in the Engineering Students’ Societies Council of Ontario (ESSC) and the Canadian Federation of Students (CFES).

 EngSoc runs social and professional development events such as the annual ski trip, Pi Day Events, Declaration Day for first-year students, the York Engineering Competition, and events with the Ontario Society of Professional Engineers and Professional Engineers Ontario.
 Every engineering undergraduate student is considered a member, and anyone at York University is welcome to participate in Society events.